v-jush/azure-docs/articles/iot-edge/quickstart.md

 3. Your machine may restart automatically.
 If you are prompted by the Deploy-IoTEdge command to reboot, do so now.

-4. Run PowerShell as an administrator again.
+4. After reboot, reconnect to the PS session

-5. The **Initialize-IoTEdge** command configures the IoT Edge runtime on your machine.
+5. The **Initialize-IoTEdge** command configures the IoT Edge runtime on your device.
 The command defaults to manual provisioning with Windows containers.

    ```powershell
    # remote powershell session to IoTCore ARM32 device